ssebs/ssebs-www/content/blog/mmpguieditor.md

 So, I created a new `test.go` file, and got to work building my GUI to match my diagrams.
 I was able to get a Grid of Macros like before, with a Delete and Edit button at the bottom.

-For simplicity, I created a new window each time I needed to edit a particular section of the Config.
+For this test, I just created a new window each time I needed to edit a particular section of the Config.
+(Like the Actions for a Macro, or the Metadata, etc.)

-You'd start with a normal running Mini Macro Pad window, then click **Edit** => **Edit Config**.
+Once I got the layout looking okay, I copy/pasted my code into my `gui.go` file.
+After that was added, you could open up the editor by running the regular Mini Macro Pad window, then clicking **Edit** => **Edit Config**.

 From there, you could Drag-and-Drop the Macros around, and click **Edit** to open another window to edit that specific Macro.

 <img class="w-full" src="/img/mmpnewwindows.png" >

 ## Fun with Drag-and-Drop
 One of the challenges that I faced was getting the Drag-and-Drop to work properly.
 I discovered that a [fyne widget](https://docs.fyne.io/explore/widgets) can implement the [Draggable interface](https://docs.fyne.io/api/v2.1/draggable.html).
-However, the documentation for this feature was auto-generated from the source code and lacked practical examples, making it harder to learn from.
+This was great!
+Luckily the library has a method to implement Drag-and-Drop - however, the documentation for this feature was auto-generated from the source code and lacked practical examples, making it hard to learn from.

 Luckily, I could use VSCode's **Go to Definition (F12)** function to see what a `*DragEvent` even is, and what kind of data it will give me.
 After playing with the code for a bit, I found out that it gave both the actual and delta position of the mouse in (X,Y) coordinates.